yesseruser/yesserpackageupdater/README.md

 # yesserpackageupdater
 ## The pip package updater by yesseruser

+**This package was renamed and moved to https://github.com/yesseruser/ypkgupgr, this repository is an archive of the old package.
+It will automatically upgrade to ypkgupgr since version 1.8.1.1.**

 This is a package updater that updates all outdated packages when run.

 To install, follow the steps listed here: